-- Three studies examined the effect of adding root-associated fungi to planted peatland vegetation.
+- Three studies evaluated the effects of adding root-associated fungi to planted peatland vegetation.
 All three studies involved peat swamp tree seedlings: two in the wild and one in a nursery.

 - Survival (2 studies): Two controlled studies (one also replicated, paired, before-and-after) in peat swamps in Indonesia found that adding root fungi did not affect survival of planted red balau or jelutong in all or most cases.
 However, one fungal treatment increased red balau survival in one study.

 - Growth (3 studies): Two replicated, controlled, before-and-after studies (one also paired) of peat swamp trees in Indonesia found that adding root fungi to seedlings had no effect on growth: for red balau and jelutong or the majority of 15 tested species.
 However, one controlled study in Indonesia found that adding root fungi increased growth of red balau seedlings.

 Many plants (including grasses, trees and shrubs) form mutually beneficial associations with fungi.
 The ‘mycorrhizal’ fungi live in or around plant roots.
 They can increase plant access to nutrients and minimise the effect of stresses such as drought and pollution (Finlay 2008).
 Adding these fungi to plants before they are introduced to peatlands could therefore help survival and growth.
 Fungi could be added via a root dip, or through adding spores to soil in the nursery.